 Overview

-- Formulate substantiated conclusions for an assortment of contemporary engineering problems through applying established and emerging methods of engineering analysis.
+- Formulate substantiated conclusions for an assortment of contemporary engineering problems through applying local and advanced engineering knowledge, and established and emerging methods of engineering analysis.

-- Design engineering components, systems and/or processes with community members to address an assemblage of technical, ethical, legislative and resourcing considerations.
+- Design engineering components, systems and/or processes to address an assemblage of technical, ethical, legislative and resourcing considerations.

-- Disseminate original research conclusions emanating from a local engineering project for a professional and academic audience.
+- Disseminate original research conclusions emanating from a local engineering project for professional, academic and lay audiences.

 Get more details